-Does anyone listen to the Girl Boss podcast?
-She always asks her guests what their first job was and I find it so fascinating!
-I’ve learned, having listened to many episodes, that there are two kinds of people: the ones who sold ice cream at the neighborhood swimming pool or had their own lawn mowing business in high school, and the ones who didn’t work a day in their lives until they graduated from their choice ivy league business school program.
-I fall into the former category.
-I remember that I couldn’t wait until I could work.
-I start earning money in middle school babysitting for family friends or people that lived in our neighborhood.
-When I turned 16 my first job was at Quizno’s Subs.
-I can still recall the smell of that slightly burnt, crusty bread doused with oregano going through the conveyor oven!
-There were a string of other jobs between sandwich maker and where I am today, but styling was the first job that I ever did and knew it could be my forever job.
-Literally, after my first day on the job I remember thinking, “That was totally insane… and I think I want to keep doing it!”
-I was chatting with a friend at lunch yesterday about how neither of us have spent a lot of time in really corporate work environments, which I think have the potential to actually teach you a lot, even if it’s just one stop along the path of where you are headed.
+I started my first job when I was 13, babysitting for family friends or people that lived in our neighborhood.
+By the time I was 16 I had my first official job at Quizno's Subs.
+(I'm pretty sure everything I owned smelled like oregano while I was working there.)
+There were a string of other jobs between sandwich maker and where I am today, but wardrobe styling was the first job that I knew could be my forever job.
+After my first day I remember thinking, "That was totally insane... and I think I want to keep doing it!"
 Styling may not be the most conventional of jobs or happen in the most traditional of workspaces, but it taught me more than I ever could have imagined.
-Here are 10 things I learned from my first styling job that I’ve taken with me ever since:
+Here are 10 things I learned from my first styling job that I've taken with me ever since:

 (Images via Jacquelyn Clark)